Dirstac/Arcade64-EssencePatch/README.md

 Players 1 and 2 use this controller by default:

-* To move, use the arrow keys "Up, Down, Left, Right."
+To move, use the arrow keys "Up, Down, Left, Right."
-* To perform actions, use the "A, S, D, Z" keys.
+To perform actions, use the "A, S, D, Z, X, C, Q, W, E" keys.

 Added custom buttons and autofire.